V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-metal.md

 deflection in the rails.
 So, the challenge is to cut materials at a feed rate that is appropriate for the machine and above the point of chip thinning.

-???
-Chip thinning
+???+ "Chip thinning"

      Chip thinning as it sounds is a condition where you are not making a full chip anymore.
 As the chip gets thinner, less heat is removed from the cut and overheating occurs because the tool is rubbing the material instead of cutting it.
 This will limit tool life.

 Bottom line, we want feed rates to be as fast as we can go without overloading the tool, the machine, while still getting a proper sized chip.
 Going very slow to ease your way through will not work.